-3.3.16.2 Activity Based Monitoring Airborne Asbestos Fibre Monitoring, Before and After Remediation of the Mine Buildings
+3.3.17.2 Activity Based Monitoring Airborne Asbestos Fibre Monitoring

 Activity Based Monitoring was conducted at locations near the mine site from 9 December 2013 to 12 December 2013 with some activities repeated from 30 May 2016 to 2 June 2016.
 The aim of this monitoring was to measure personal asbestos fibre exposure of persons undertaking recreational activities near the mine site.